GemeenteNijmegen/os-remote-sensing/README.md

 ## Instructions

-Both the Python and R procedure result in geopackage (gpkg) files with multiples layers which can be visualized in QGIS or similar (commercial) GIS-software.
+Both the Python and R procedure result geopackage (gpkg) files with multiples layers containing the results of the analysis.
+The geopackages be visualized in QGIS or similar (commercial) GIS-software.

 R: Define the neighbourhood code(s) and municipality name in the neighbourhood.xlsx file.
 You may either use your own aerial photo (must included infrared-band) or extract the region from the main  aerail photo of the Netherlands*.
 You may use tif or ecw as file-format.
 Please verify and adjust settings in '00_init_batch_run.R'

 Run the procedure via '00_init_batch_run.R'